 Attending the Grief Cafés has made me realise that everyone grieves differently and that there is no set pattern of grief that you have to follow and there is no time limit.
 The relationship you had with the person you have lost is unique, so your grief for them is unique.
 Also, nobody says things to try and “fix” your sadness.
 Everyone just listens and understands and that is so helpful and reassuring.
 It’s OK to get upset because no-one feels uncomfortable with your tears.
 It doesn’t make the loss any easier to bear but it just helps to know you’re not alone with all these unfamiliar and upsetting emotions.
 It also makes you realise that you’re not going mad and that there’s nothing wrong with you...you are just grieving for the person you love.

-I still attend the Grief Café which is run on a Wednesday and I now co-host a virtual Grief Café each Sunday from 6 pm to 7 pm, with my co-host, Charmaine.
+I still attend the Grief Café which is run on a Wednesday and I now co-host a virtual Grief Café each Sunday from 6 pm to 7 pm.
 I was so grateful for the help and support that I received that I wanted to give something back.
 I also know that my Mum would have been so good at hosting a Grief Café: she was a very kind, empathetic and caring person so I feel I am doing this for her as well as for me.

 Pat